daviddenton/fintrospect-example-app/src/README.md

 # building security system

 #### about
-This is a complete example application which uses all the features of Fintrospect:
+This is a complete example application which uses the majority of the features of Fintrospect:
 - HTTP request routing with automatic parameter marshalling and unmarshalling (Headers/Query/Path/Body)
-- HTTP clients with request creation and route spec reuse for
+- HTTP clients with request creation and route spec reuse for Fake Server implementations
-- HTTP response building
+- HTTP response building, including custom JSON library support (Json4S)
-- Json4S message formats
-- Invalid request handling
+- Automatic invalid request handling
-- Swagger 2.0 documentation creation
+- Swagger 2.0 documentation and JSON schema generation from example model objects
+- Endpoint security
+- Templating system (Mustache)
+- Serving of static resources

 It has been developed in a London-TDD style with outside-in acceptance testing and CDCs for outside dependencies, to give a complete overview of how the app would look when finished.
 The code itself has been left without optimisation of